jeho-oh/Kclause_Smarch/Smarch/README.md

+# Important Note
+This repository is deprecated.
+Please go to https://github.com/jeho-oh/Smarch for the latest version.

 # Smarch
 Smarch is a tool to Uniformly Random Sample (URS) solutions of a propositional formula.
 For a given dimacs file, Smarch will count the number of solutions, generate a random number from 1 to number of solutions, and create a one-to-one mapping between a random number and a configuraiton.